cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/additional_item.rst

 #.
 In the Administration panel, go to **Administration → Shipping & taxes → Shipping methods**.

-#. :doc:`Create a new shipping method </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_manual_shipping>` or click on the name of an existing one.
+#. :doc:`Create a new shipping method with manual rate calculation </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_manual_shipping>` or click on the name of an existing one.

 #.
 The shipping method editing page will open.
-Switch to the **Shipping charges** tab.
+Switch to the **Shipping times and rates** tab.

 #.
-Select the :doc:`location </user_guide/shipping_and_taxes/locations/index>` for which you'd like to set up this cost in the **Show rates for location** section.
-If you don't see this section, it means that you haven't created any locations.
+Select the :doc:`rate area </user_guide/shipping_and_taxes/locations/index>` for which you'd like to configure the shipping cost.
+If you don't see the choice of rate areas, it means that you only have one.

 #.
 Configure the **Cost dependencies** section as follows: